i3-Market-V3-Public-Repository/SDKD-I3MarketSdkReferenceImplementation/README.md

 	- oidc.url =  xxxx
 	- verifiable_credentials.url = xxxxx

-# Contact us if you have any issue with the semantic engine
+# Contact us if you have any issue with the SDK-RI
 Ivan Martinez: ivan.martinez@atos.net
 or
 Nines : maria.sanguino@atos.net